davidaramant/blog-content/content/post/the-buddhabrot-part-4.md

 ![CPU die layout](/buddhabrot/cpu_layout.jpg)

 As you can see, this particular chip has 4 cores... along with a GPU that's the same size as all of them combined!
-If you know anything about GPUs you know that Intel's offerings are pretty modest as GPUs go, but even so they're willing to devote that much expensive die space to it.
+If you know anything about GPUs you know that Intel's offerings are pretty modest as far as GPUs go, but even so they're willing to devote that much expensive die space to it.

 GPUs would be super-swell at finding points (churning through highly parallel data is their forté), but unfortunately the state of using GPUs in .NET isn't great right now:

 * [CUDAfy.NET](https://cudafy.codeplex.com/) _was_ a popular option (and it supported Intel GPUs) but it hasn't had a release since April 2015.
 There seems to be about a dozen similar abandoned open-source projects.
 * [Alea GPU](http://www.quantalea.com/) seems like a promising option.
 It's commercially supported and was even featured on NVidia's blog.
 Unfortunately, it's NVidia-only and I don't have one of those cards.

-GPUs computing is something that I want explore, but I just haven't found the time for it yet.
+GPUs computing is something that I want explore but I just haven't found the time for it yet.

 ## Stage 3 - Plotting the points